WalletWasabi/WasabiDoc/docs/building-wasabi/ContributionGame.md

 In order to create and maintain this top notch documentation, there is an ongoing contribution game for any supporter of this archive of knowledge.
 The metric of success is a combination of number of pull requests, lines added and removed, as well as review of the changes.
 The bounty of `1000 US Dollars` worth of bitcoin is paid out every month on the 25th.
-The depth, quality and continuous maintenance of this documentation is proof of the success of this contribution game!
+The depth, quality and continuous maintenance of this documentation is a proof of the success of this contribution game!

 ## Contribution game to review v1.1.10